 - Windom Earle from Twin Peaks plays chess, when he isn't murdering people and stuffing them in paper-mache pawns.

 - Criminal Minds had Caleb Rossmore, a chess champion UnSub who copycatted the Zodiac killer.

-- Unsurprisingly, The Doctor plays a game called "Live Chess", which ramps up the voltage to over four million volts just to move a piece.
+- Unsurprisingly, The Doctor plays a game called "Live Chess" with electrified chess pieces.
+With voltage that climbs, sometimes up to over four million volts just to move a piece.
 Really crazy people play crazy chess.

-- Freddy Trumper in Chess.
-In some versions of the play, including the official one, his anti-Soviet rantings at a press conference convince the press as well as most of the Russians that Freddy is delusional.
+- Freddie Trumper in Chess.
+In some versions of the play, including the official one, his anti-Soviet rantings at a press conference convince the press as well as most of the Russians that Freddie is delusional.
 In the Broadway version, he gets worse, with Florence angering him to the point where he goes through a drawn-out breakdown while filming a TV interview.

 - Trumper may be based on Real Life World Champion (and nut) Bobby Fisher.

 - In American McGee's Alice, the main character, Alice, starts the game in an insane asylum.
 She also has to play some chess as she moves through the game, even turning into different pieces at some points.

 - The Witcher 3: Wild Hunt has King Radovid V, an increasingly paranoid despot obsessed with chess and hunting sorceresses.
 Fittingly, the first place you meet him is at a chess club where he explains his passion for the game.